Ashishworks/KwikRoom/README.md

 4. Upon successful validation, the server fetches the encrypted message history from Supabase, runs an AES-256 decryption loop locally on the server, and hydrates the client UI with the decrypted payload.

 ### Stage 3: Realtime Messaging & "Fire-and-Forget" Encryption
-To ensure zero-latency communication, KwikRoom uses an Optimistic Broadcasting model:
+To ensure low-latency communication, KwikRoom uses an Optimistic Broadcasting model:
-1. **Zero-Latency Emitter:** When a message or game action is sent, the Socket server immediately broadcasts the plain text to all connected clients in the room synchronously.
+1. **Low-Latency Emitter:** When a message or game action is sent, the Socket server immediately broadcasts the plain text to all connected clients in the room synchronously.
 2. **Async Cryptography:** A background Crypto Worker generates a random Initialization Vector (IV), encrypts the message using an AES-256-CBC cipher, and writes the ciphertext safely to the Supabase database using Prisma.
-3. **AI Interception:** If a message contains the @kiwi mention, the Action Router triggers the Kiwi AI Bot, which streams its response back through the Zero-Latency Emitter.
+3. **AI Interception:** If a message contains the @kiwi mention, the Action Router triggers the Kiwi AI Bot, which streams its response back through the low-latency Emitter.

 ---